Top Jewish Symbols and Their Meaning - Shop Israel

 What is Chai?

-Chai (חי) is a Hebrew word meaning "life."
-It consists of two letters, Chet (ח) and Yud (י), symbolizing the importance of life in Jewish culture.
+Chai (חי) is the Hebrew word for "life," built from two letters, Chet (ח) and Yud (י).

 Historical Context